andybala/curiousily.github.com/_posts/2016-10-11-predicting-house-prices.markdown

 That was a good first attempt.
 Ok, it wasn't even good.
 So, can we do better?
 Let's try an ensemble of boosted trees.
 For good intro to boosted trees see: [Introduction to Boosted Trees](https://xgboost.readthedocs.io/en/latest/model.html).

-First, we will set up the resampling method used by `caret`.
+First, we will set up the resampling method used by <code>caret</code>.
 10 cross-validation passes should do (preferably in parallel).

 ```R
 ctrl = trainControl(method="cv", number=10, allowParallel = TRUE)
 ```

-Our next step is to find good parameters for `XGBoost`.
+Our next step is to find good parameters for <code>XGBoost</code>.
 See the references below to find out how to tune the parameters for your particular problem.
 Those are the parameters I've tried:

 ```R